IceCI/Documentation/source/pages/pipelines/structure.rst

     List of :attr:`FailureHandlerReference` objects.
 All of failure handlers will be executed in the order declared in this list.
 If global failure handlers are also defined, they will be run after those specified here.

+  .. py:attribute:: when
+    :type: When

+    Defines a set of conditions to determine if a step should run for a given Git event.
+This attribute is optional - if not present, the step will run for every commit pushed to the repository.

+    For full reference see :attr:`When`

   .. py:attribute:: containerRun
     :type: ContainerRun